tpm2-software/tpm2-pkcs11/docs/SSH.md

 # SSH Configuration

 Below, will be examples and discussion on how to configure SSH with tpm2-pkcs11 to ssh to the local host.
-The Example described here could be extended for remote ssh login as well.
+The example described here could be extended for remote ssh login as well.

 We assume a machine configured in such a state where a user can ssh locally and login with a password prompt, ala: